 I received my B.A. in Psychology from U.C.
 Berkeley in 2005.
 During my time in college, and later while working in New York, I became involved with a number of criminal justice non-profit organizations, including the Prison University Project at San Quentin State Prison, the National Council on Crime and Delinquency, the Fortune Society, and the Center for Court Innovation.

 In 2007, I began the Ph.D. program in Sociology and Social Policy at Princeton University.
-The Joint Degree Program in Social Policy combines the strengths of a traditional discipline degree (sociology) with a year of interdisciplinary studies on inequality and a seminar series with sociologists, political scientists, psychologists, and economists.
 While in graduate school, I was supported by fellowships from the National Science Foundation and the Department of Education.
+My first project in graduate school was about the decline in rehabilitative programs in prisons; I published this work in peer-reviewed interdisciplinary socio-legal journals Law & Society Review (Phelps 2011) and Journal of Criminal Justice (Phelps 2012).
+My dissertation explored the expansion of probation as a criminal justice sanction.
 I defended my dissertation, entitled The Paradox of Probation: Understanding the Expansion of an “Alternative” to Incarceration during the Prison Boom, in August 2013.